-If you’ve been watching your cat sniff dandelions out in your backyard, you might be wondering if these are a safe thing for your cat to eat.
-You may have picked some for your pet rabbit, had a salad with dandelion greens in it yourself, or even tried dandelion coffee or tea.
+If you’ve been watching your cat sniff dandelions in your backyard, you might be wondering if these are safe things for your cat to eat.
+After all, you may have had a salad with dandelion greens in it, picked some for your pet rabbit, or even tried dandelion coffee or tea.

-In brief, dandelion greens are safe for your cat to eat.
-But with any plant-based food, they should only eat dandelion greens occasionally.
+In brief, dandelion greens are safe for cats to eat.
+But as with any plant-based food, they should only eat dandelion greens occasionally.
 As obligate carnivores, cats are designed to eat a primarily meat-based diet.
 Let’s find out more about dandelion greens and why you might consider feeding them to your cat in small quantities.

 Dandelion Greens Benefits

 You may have heard that dandelion greens can offer health benefits for us humans, so you might be wondering if these apply to our four-legged friends.
 Dandelion greens are rich in a variety of vitamins, including A, B, and D. They also contain minerals and a small amount of protein.

 If your cat is self-selecting dandelion greens from your backyard, determine if any pesticides or herbicides have been applied to your lawn.
 Eating leaves that have been sprayed with substances like this may give your cat an upset stomach or worse.
 If you see your cat eating dandelion greens like this, keep a close eye on them to check that they’re not suffering from any adverse reactions.
 Pesticides and herbicides can be poisonous to cats.
 Signs of poisoning from these include:

 If you do see your cat eating dandelion greens outside, either on your lawn or a neighbor’s, try to make sure no weed killers or grass feeds have been applied.
 Dandelions are typically seen as weeds on lawns, so they may have been spot-sprayed with weed killers.
 Keep a close eye on your cat for the next few days, and if you see any of the listed signs, call your vet immediately.